Asterix: The Mansions of the Gods

 The film was theatrically released on 26 November 2014 by SND Films in France across 696 movie theatres.
-It received generally favourable reviews and has grossed over $51 million on a €31 million budget.
+It received generally favourable reviews and grossed over $51 million on a €31 million budget.
 It received an IFMCA Award nomination for Best Original Score for an Animated Feature Film.
 Asterix: The Mansions of the Gods was released on DVD, VOD and Blu-ray on 9 June 2015, by M6 Vidéo.

 Plot

-Frustrated with the ongoing rebellion of the Gauls, Julius Caesar devises a new scheme to conquer them: the construction of a city of luxury apartments dubbed “The Mansions Of The Gods” in the forest near the Gauls' village as a means to absorb them into Roman civilization.
+Frustrated with the Gauls' ongoing rebellion, Julius Caesar devises a new scheme to conquer them: the construction of a city of luxury apartments dubbed “The Mansions Of The Gods” in the forest near the Gauls' village as a means to absorb them into Roman civilization.

 During a boar hunt, Asterix and Obelix discover the Mansions’ construction site.
-Project leader and architect Squaronthehypotenus and the Roman legion commanded by Centurion Somniferus order slaves to deforest the surrounding area.
-Asterix and Obelix attempt to counteract the Romans’ efforts using magic acorns from Getafix the druid, which instantly sprout into full trees upon planting.
+Project leader and architect Squaronthehypotenus and a Roman legion garrison commanded by Centurion Somniferus order the slaves to deforest the surrounding area.
+Asterix and Obelix attempt to counteract the Romans’ efforts by using magic acorns from Getafix the druid, which instantly sprout into full trees upon planting.

 Upon hearing the frustrated Squaronthehypotunus threatening to work the slaves to death, Asterix and Obelix invade the Roman camp to free the slaves and provide them with the Gauls' magic potion as a means to escape.
-This backfires however when the slaves instead use it to rapidly advance construction, as well as barter for the same pay as the legionaries, along with their freedom and apartments for each of them upon completion.
+However this backfires when the slaves instead use the potions powers to rapidly speedup construction progress, as well as barter for the same pay as the legionaries, along with their freedom and apartments for each of them upon completion.
 The legionaries also go on strike for similar reasons upon hearing about it.